balzac-lang/balzac-doc/docs/source/editor.rst

 Evaluation
 """"""""""

-The :btm:`eval` statement takes a list of expression and evaluate them.
+The :balzac:`eval` statement takes a list of expression and evaluate them.
 The results are saved in text format in ``src-gen/_package-path_/transactions``.

 .. code-block:: btm